thekaplanlab/msabrowser/README.md

 - `nucleotide`

-### :hash: Adding Protein Domains & Example
+### :hash: Adding Annoations (Protein Domains) & Example

-> You are able to visualize the protein domains above the sequence aligner.
+> You are able to visualize the protein domains above the sequence aligner in the annotation part.

 Here is the example use of `domains` variable.
 ```